Appdynamics/slack-alerting-extension/README.md

       socketTimeout: 10000
       ```

-6. Please refer to the following docs to create Custom Actions
+5. Please refer to the following docs to create Custom Actions

      * [Creating custom action](http://docs.appdynamics.com/display/PRO14S/Custom+Actions)
      * [Build an Alerting Extension](http://docs.appdynamics.com/display/PRO14S/Build+an+Alerting+Extension)

    Now you are ready to use this extension as a custom action.
 In the AppDynamics UI, go to Alert & Respond -> Actions.
 Click Create Action.
 Select Custom Action and click OK.
 In the drop-down menu you can find the action called 'slack-alert'.

-7. Look for the newest created message in Slack.
+6. Look for the newest created message in Slack.

 ## Contributing

-Find out more in the [AppDynamics Exchange]()
+Find out more in the [AppDynamics Exchange](https://www.appdynamics.com/community/exchange/extension/slack-alerting-extension/)

 ## Support

 For any questions or feature request, please contact [AppDynamics Center of Excellence](mailto:help@appdynamics.com).

 **Version:** 1.0
-**Controller Compatibility:** 4.1+
+**Controller Compatibility:** 3.7+